Bixi81/COVID-19/README.md

 5 April 2020: Germany's chancellery minister Helge Braun - according to media reports - says that new infections must not double in less than 10 to 14 days, in order for the German health sector, to cope with the number of patients.

+10 April 2020: The Austrian Government has conducted [Covid-19 tests](https://www.nzz.ch/wissenschaft/coronavirus-test-oesterreich-und-nrw-leisten-pionierarbeit-ld.1551267) on 1544 individuals on 6 April.
+The test results suggest that between 0.12 and 0.76 percent of the population carries the virus.
+This would be 28500 people in total (expected value) - about 2.3 times of known infections in Austria [as of 6 April](https://info.gesundheitsministerium.at).

 **2. Overall Trends**

 The figure below shows growth rates of newly discovered/reported infections/deaths (estimated over a seven day "lookback" period) over time.
 Find a time series of growth rates [here](https://github.com/Bixi81/COVID-19/blob/master/covid19_growth_rates_germany.csv).